 Origin of the stained-glass window

 The word "stained-glass window" itself is a derivative of the French word [ vitre ], which means "window glass" in translation.
 At the moment stained-glass windows are not just a window glass, but a whole variety of applied art, aimed at decorating the interior and exterior of our homes, offices, churches and cathedrals.
 One of the oldest stained-glass windows was found in St. Paul's Church in Great Britain.
-This stained glass window dates back to around 687 AD. t is worth noting that the stained-glass window is a legacy not only of Europeans.
+This stained glass window dates back to around 687 AD.
+It is worth noting that the stained-glass window is a legacy not only of Europeans.
 For a very long time the windows were glazed with mica and various stones.
-The glass itself first appeared in the ancient Egyptians, and was almost opaque.
+The glass itself first appeared in the ancient Egypt, and was almost opaque.

 Stained Glass in Europe

 Later, Europeans learned how to make transparent glass.
 As the glass was very curved, small and heterogeneous at the time, it was very difficult to insert it into large windows.
 Then they invented a stained-glass window made of small pieces of glass, fastening them to each other with an alabaster frame, and later with a profile made of lead.

 A pioneer was the Catholic Church in Europe, which realized how emotional the sunlight passing through a colored stained glass window had for parishioners.